Stork-Oracle/stork-external/apps/first_party_pusher/README.md

   BTCUSD:
     # The asset's symbol, used to set which incoming assets to expect from the websocket server
     asset_id: BTCUSD
-    # The publisher's public key that signs the price updates
+    # The publisher's public key that signs the updates
     public_key: 0x99e295e85cb07C16B7BB62A44dF532A7F2620237
     # If the data feed is not updated within this period the asset should be added to the batched updates
     fallback_period_sec: 60
     # If the data feed changes by more than this percentage, the asset should be added to the batched updates
     percent_change_threshold: 1.0
     # Optional: Store historical data on-chain (default: false)
-    historic: false
+    historical: false
 ```

 See [configs/example/pusher-asset-config.yaml](configs/example/pusher-asset-config.yaml) for an example.